Single Member LLC – Checkbook IRA

 - Educate yourself on how to invest with and maintain your account in compliance with the IRS.
 If you don’t, you run a risk of incurring penalties and taxation.
 Your IRA may also lose its tax-sheltered status.

-We strongly advise that you get help from a tax attorney, CPA, or other financial professionals to ensure the LLC is set up correctly and runs in compliance with IRS standards.
+We strongly recommend that you get help from a tax attorney, CPA, or other financial professionals to ensure the LLC is set up correctly and runs in compliance with IRS standards.

 Midland clients receive one-on-one attention and service when investing in single member LLCs.
 We are here to give you the information needed to make an informed decision.
 We help ensure your account maintains its tax-sheltered benefits to achieve that goal.